mlberkeley/blog/_posts/2017-2-4-tutorial-3.markdown

 <center>
 <img src='{{ site.baseurl }}/assets/tutorials/3/black box.png' width="400">
-<p>A neural network takes in some inputs, math happens, and some number of outputs pop out.</p>
+<p style="font-size: 16px;">A neural network takes in some inputs, math happens, and some number of outputs pop out</p>
 </center>

-For example, if we want to classify images (say apples and oranges) then we’d want the number of inputs to be the number of pixels in our images, and the number of outputs to be the number of categories we have (two for the case of apples and oranges).
+For example, if we want to classify images ([say apples and oranges](https://ml.berkeley.edu/blog/2016/12/24/tutorial-2/)) then we’d want the number of inputs to be the number of pixels in our images, and the number of outputs to be the number of categories we have (two for the case of apples and oranges).
 If we were trying to model housing prices then the number of inputs would be the number of features we have, such as location, number of bathrooms, and square footage, and the number of outputs would be just one, for the price of the house.

 Our machine has inputs and outputs, but how do we control what inputs create what outputs?
 That is, how do we change the neural network so certain inputs (say an image of an apple) give the correct outputs (say a 0 for the probability of being an orange and a 1 for the probability of being an apple)?
 Well, we can add “knobs” to our machine to control the output for a given input.
 In machine learning lingo, these “knobs” are called the **parameters** of a neural network.
 If we tune these knobs to the correct place, then for any input we can get the output that we want.